Rights groups raise alarm about missing Pakistani journalist

-ISLAMABAD (AP) — A prominent Pakistani journalist known for his hard hitting criticism of the country’s powerful institutions, including its military, is missing, human rights groups and a family member said Tuesday.
+ISLAMABAD (AP) — A prominent Pakistani journalist known for his hard-hitting criticism of the country’s powerful institutions, including its military, is missing, human rights groups and a family member said Tuesday.

-At least 10 heavily armed men in three vehicles intercepted Matiullah Jan soon after he arrived Tuesday to pick up his wife from a school where she was teaching in the capital Islamabad, his younger brother Shahid Akbar Abbassi told The Associated Press in a telephone interview.
+At least 10 heavily armed men in three vehicles intercepted Matiullah Jan soon after he arrived Tuesday to pick up his wife from a school where she was teaching in the capital Islamabad, his younger brother Shahid Akbar Abbasi told The Associated Press in a telephone interview.

-The kidnapping occurred around 11 a.m. local time and police were pouring over closed-circuit television footage looking for clues to his kidnapping, said Abbassi.
+The kidnapping occurred around 11 a.m. local time and police were pouring over closed-circuit television footage looking for clues to his kidnapping, said Abbasi.

 He did not want to identify by name those he believed to be behind his brother’s abduction but indicated he thought the country’s powerful intelligence and security agencies were behind the kidnapping.